roydegeest/rakwireless-docs/docs/wistrio/rak815/overview/README.md

 Overall, this LoRa® device has various functionalities designed in a single board that could help you develop your own LoRa® projects.

 <rk-btn
-  src="prerequisites.html"
+  src="../quickstart/"
-  label="Setup your RAK815 Hybrid Location Tracker"
+  label="Get Started with RAK815 Hybrid Location Tracker" />
-/>

 <rk-quick-links :params="$page.frontmatter.params.qlinks1" />